vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `receive authorized-keys ls`
   List keys that are authorized to send containers to this node.

-`receive authorized-keys add`
-  Authorize given key to send containers to this node.
+`receive authorized-keys add` [*options*] *name* Authorize given key to send containers to this node.
 The key is read from the standard input and must be provided on a single line.

+    `--ctid` *pattern*
+      Accept only containers whose ID matches the pattern.

+    `--from` *pattern-list*
+      Allow connections only from selected hosts.
+Multiple patterns can be separated by comma.
+Patterns are matched against source host address and reverse record.

+    `--single-use`
+      Remove the key after it is used to migrate a container onto this node.

+    `--passphrase` *passphrase*
+      In addition to the public key authentication, the sender must provide this passphrase.
+The passphrase can be used to differentiate identical keys with different names, the key with matching passphrase is used.

-`receive authorized-keys del` *index*
+`receive authorized-keys del` *name*
-  Remove the key identified by its *index*, which can be obtained by `receive authorized-keys ls`.
+  Remove the key identified by its *name*.

-`receive authorized-keys set`
-  Replaces all authorized keys by keys read from the standard input.
-Keys are separated by new lines.

 `repository ls` [*options*] [*repository...*]
   List configured repositories, from which container images are downloaded.